pgdr/gamedev/README.md

 traveling downhill.
 Here, the EV actually gains energy, making the edge weight negative.
 This fundamentally alters the nature of shortest-path calculations.

-Algorithms like Dijkstra’s, which rely on non-negative edge weights, fail to handle negative distances correctly because they assume that visiting a node once guarantees the shortest path to it.
+Algorithms like Dijkstra's, which rely on non-negative edge weights, fail to handle negative distances correctly because they assume that visiting a node once guarantees the shortest path to it.
 With negative edges, previously computed paths may need constant revising, potentially leading to incorrect results.
-Thus, we require specialized algorithms such as the Bellman–Ford or Johnson's algorithms that can accommodate negative weights and correctly compute shortest paths even when negative cycles are present.
+Thus, we require specialized algorithms such as the Bellman--Ford or Johnson's algorithms that can accommodate negative weights and correctly compute shortest paths even when negative cycles are present.